Shturm0weak/Pengine-2.0/README.md

 # **Pengine**
-A simple 3D game engine.
+A simple 3D game engine written in C++ and Vulkan.

 ## **Platforms:**
 * Windows